-- Allowing states to create a vibrant insurance market where individuals can purchase what they need in an insurance plan—from a catastrophic plan to a Cadillac plan—will generate choice and competition that will drive costs down.
+- Allowing states to create a vibrant insurance market where individuals can purchase what they need in an insurance plan—from a catastrophic plan to a Cadillac plan—will generate choice and competition that will drive costs down for everyone.

 Expand Personal Health Management Accounts to give patients more control over their healthcare dollars.

-- Currently, only people with certain types of high-deductible insurance plans can access HSAs.
-Given the power of controlling your own healthcare dollar, every American should have access to a PHMA no matter what insurance plan they choose.
+- Currently, only people with certain types of high-deductible insurance plans can access PHMAs.
+Given the power of controlling your own healthcare dollars, every American should have access to a PHMA no matter what insurance plan they choose.

 Expand Direct Medical Care to increase choices and lower costs.

 - Expanding PHMAs will give patients greater access to direct medical care which offers families all their primary medical care needs for one low monthly membership fee—no insurance or middlemen necessary.